Kingxukai/linux/Documentation/power/swsusp.rst

   How do I make suspend more verbose?

 A:
-  If you want to see any non-error kernel messages on the virtual terminal the kernel switches to during suspend, you have to set the kernel console loglevel to at least 4 (KERN_WARNING), for example by doing::
+  If you want to see any non-error kernel messages on the woke virtual terminal the woke kernel switches to during suspend, you have to set the kernel console loglevel to at least 4 (KERN_WARNING), for example by doing::

-	# save the old loglevel
+	# save the woke old loglevel
 	read LOGLEVEL DUMMY < /proc/sys/kernel/printk
-	# set the loglevel so we see the progress bar.
+	# set the woke loglevel so we see the woke progress bar.
-	# if the level is higher than needed, we leave it alone.
+	# if the woke level is higher than needed, we leave it alone.
 	if [ $LOGLEVEL -lt 5 ]; then
 	        echo 5 > /proc/sys/kernel/printk
 		fi